Baler Safety Tips

 By following these baler safety tips for operating a baler, you will decrease the risk of baler-related injuries in your company.

 Compacting and baling equipment reduce large amounts of solid waste to smaller, more manageable units by utilizing powered rams.
 These machines are typically used by manufacturing companies to compact and bale large amounts of scrap and waste materials such as paper, cotton, and metals.
-On the other hand, retail and service industries are using these machines for paper and cardboard boxes.
+On the other hand, retail and service industries are using these machines for paper and cardboard boxes which tend to take up a lot of room, just like other waste materials.

 It is extremely important to understand that when powerful metal equipment such as balers are used incorrectly, series injuries can occur.
-However, the majority of the injuries are preventable if these safety tips are followed.
+Industrial garbage compactors are a very important part of most businesses nowadays however, the majority of the injuries are preventable if these safety tips are followed.

 Training is Crucial!